HyperONE27/EvoLadderBot/docs/match_replay_check_proposal.md

 Currently, the replay upload flow stores replay metadata in the `replays` table after parsing, but no in-bot feedback confirms whether the uploaded replay actually matches the queued match.
 While we cannot prevent users from, say, accidentally picking the wrong map, we can enforce competitive integrity by verifying that players are indeed setting up their matches correctly.

 We can do this by **surfacing validation results** directly in the `MatchFoundViewEmbed` shown to players after a replay upload.
-Data parsed from replays exists in the `replays` DataFrame in memory.
-We can match wit
+Data parsed from replays exists in Polars dataframes in memory, specifically the `_replays_df` DataFrame.
+We can compare this with the details assigned to the match in `_matches_1v1_df` and cross-verify that the game was actually played with the correct parameters.

 ## Proposal